 Al-Sadr and his political allies have largely disengaged from government, thus contributing to the political paralysis noted in a White House report last week.
 That outsider status has enhanced al-Sadr's appeal to Iraqis, who consider politics less and less relevant to their daily lives.

 Al-Sadr has been working tirelessly to build support at the grass roots, opening new storefront offices across Baghdad and southern Iraq that dispense services that are not being provided by the government.
 In this he seems to be following the model established by Hezbollah, the radical Lebanese Shiite group, as well as Hamas in Gaza, with entwined social and military wings that serve as a parallel government.

 He has also extended the reach of his Mahdi Army, one of the armed groups that the White House report acknowledged remain entrenched in Iraq.
 The militia has effectively taken over vast swaths of the capital and is fighting government troops in several southern provinces.
 Although the militia sometimes uses brutal tactics, including death squads, many vulnerable Shiites are grateful for the protection it affords.

 At the same time, the Mahdi Army is not entirely under al-Sadr's control, and he publicly denounces the most notorious killers fighting in his name.
-That frees him to extend an olive branch to Sunni Arabs and Christians, while championing the Shiite identity of his political base.

 After his Mahdi militia was defeated in a battle against American forces in Najaf in 2004, al-Sadr established himself as a political player, using the votes of loyal Parliament members to give Nouri Kamal al-Maliki the margin needed to win the post of prime minister.